-Horses have very specific dietary needs because they are herbivores and have a unique digestive tract quite different from ours.
+Horses have very specific dietary needs because they are herbivores, and have a unique digestive tract quite different from ours.
 Their long digestive system requires a high-fiber diet that is consumed in small amounts over a long time period.
-Rather than a few large meals like we should eat, horses eat many, many small meals.
+Rather than a few large meals, like we typically eat, horses usually eat many small meals throughout the day.
 Horses actually spend most of their time eating!
 Here is a quick rundown of what horses eat and a few things they shouldn't.

 01 of 08

 The natural diet of the horse is pasture grass and tender plants.
 Good pasture contains most of the nutrition a horse requires to be healthy.
 It also contains silica, which is important for dental health.
 Primitive horses can live on sparse rations and often have to make do with less than ideal pasture and living conditions.
 This is likely why problems like obesity, equine metabolic syndrome, and laminitis are rare in wild horses but occur frequently in our modern horses.
 Pasture grass isn't necessarily the problem; the type of horses we've developed and the lack of exercise are.

 Those of us with easy keepers need to limit the amount of fresh grass our horses have access to.
 Introducing lush pasture suddenly to a horse not used to it can cause serious problems as well.
 For the horse that is a hard keeper, however, good pasture provides the best nutrition.

 Many of us don't have the luxury of being able to let our horses graze on pasture throughout the whole year.
 When grass isn't available, hay is the next-best choice.
 Finding good horse hay can be tricky.
 It helps to have hay tested, so any shortfalls in vitamins and minerals can be compensated for with supplements.
 For some horses, rich hay can be a problem in the same way rich pasture grass can be.
 Easy keepers may need to be restricted from 24/7 access to a bale feeder.

 03 of 08